Last updated on August 27th, 2021

 Always make a photocopy of your passport before starting your travel.
 Whenever possible, leave your passport at the hotel and bring with you a copy.
 When you’re on the road, don’t keep it in your wallet but in a separate place, better if on yourself (in an inner pocket, or in a small bag around your neck.

 Luckily, in the last twenty years, credit cards have become common in most countries.
 No more big stacks of money, and the constant worry to get robbed and feel miserable.
 There are still a few places, though, where credit cards are accepted only in the main cities, and you need cash as soon as you visit smaller towns.
 Divide the money and hide it in different locations.

-Ask for information to local people
+Ask for information from local people

 Even if you did your research before your first solo trip, things could change quickly.
 There’s nothing like locals to advise on the Dos and Don’t, the areas to avoid, the possible annoyances.
 Ask locals on social media, inquire about your hotel or hostel, get advice from other travelers you meet during your trip.

 Be open, but cautious.
 Be kind, but firm